smartkek/dai-insured/README.md

 In the CDP is close to liquidation, only a small amount of ETH can be withdrawn on step 1.
 In this case, multiple steps are required to leave the Danger Area.
 As a result, the transaction fees will be higher.

-### Trustless outsourcing

-With DAI Insure, a user may be sure that their CDP won't be liquidated.
-TODO: fee structure.
-TODO: economic analysis (ideally, "XXX dollars could have been saved").

 ## How we built it